Highlights

 As disability rights activist Emily Ladau writes in her book Demystifying Disability: “More than one billion people around the world are disabled.
 In fact, we’re the world’s largest minority.”
 Disabilities have always been part of the human experience and yet, people with disabilities still face barriers and exclusion.

-Meet the passionate speakers and activists who share their personal stories and equip organizations for inclusion and allyship during Disability Pride Month in July and all year round.
+Meet the passionate speakers and activists who share their personal stories and equip organizations for inclusion and allyship during Disability Pride Month in July, National Disability Employment Awareness Month in October, and all year round.

 Emily Ladau: Disability rights activist, writer, and speaker